 - Who do I contact if the alert goes off?

 When the alert goes off, the student or employee will be denied building access.
 Questions regarding quarantine or isolation should be addressed to EH&S at firstname.lastname@example.org/412-624-9505.
 Questions regarding conformance with other COVID-19 mitigation measures, including vaccination or testing, may be resolved by completing required measures.

 - If it goes off, can I just run to my office/lab to grab something?

 No. For the safety of the University community, individuals sounding the alert may not enter the building for any reason.
 Urgent needs should be addressed with the individual’s supervisor.

-- I don’t think it should have gone off – I am not in quarantine or isolation - and I need access, what should I do?
+- I don’t think it should have gone off – I am not in quarantine or isolation and I am conformant with vaccination or testing - and I need access, what should I do?
 Can you make an exception (I’ll be quick)?

 If an employee is adhering to all safety protocols but an alert still sounds, they should reach out to their supervisor or director of administration for assistance.
 RC heads may appeal the non-conformance designation by contacting EH&S email@example.com/412-624-9505.

 - How can I ensure that my ID card will work to access my building or space (when doors are locked)?

 If in doubt, employees should work with their RC Administrator, Director of Administration, or Departmental Approver to ensure that all necessary access is programmed to their ID card.
 For example, please remember that if an individual has card access to only a room or suite within a building, that access level may not grant entry to the exterior building doors when they are locked.
 Individuals required and authorized to enter buildings during non-business hours (weekends, holidays, evenings) should ensure that they also have card access for the exterior entrances.